Last Updated on April 11, 2022 by Grow with Bovees

 Scotts has two great products to fertilize your lawn year-round and keep it healthy, the Turf Builder and the 4-step program.

-Turf Builder is a general fertilizer that comes in many season-specific varieties.
+This product is a general fertilizer that comes in many season-specific varieties.
 The all-season product has a 32-0-4 NPK content, which means it includes 32 percent nitrogen, less than 1 percent phosphorus and 4 percent potassium.
-This combination helps your lawn grow fast and strengthens the cell walls.
+This combination helps your lawn grow fast by increasing the germination rate, and strengthens the cell walls.

-What’s great about the Scotts Turf Builder is that you don’t need to be an expert on lawn maintenance and understand the specific proportions you need of each nutrient.
+What’s great about this Turf Builder is that you don’t need to be an expert on lawn maintenance and understand the specific proportions you need of each nutrient.
 These products are very user-friendly, especially if you pick your fertilizer for each season and growth phase.

 The 4-step program is another favorite of customers because it takes out all the thinking from your fertilizer use.